VirusTotal/yara/docs/yarapython.rst

     :raises YaraTimeoutError: If the timeout was reached.
     :raises YaraError: If an error occurred during the scan.

-  .. py:method:: save(filepath)
+  .. py:method:: save(...)

     Save compiled rules to a file.
+Either *filepath* or *file* must be provided.

     :param str filepath: Path to the file.
+    :param file-object file: A file object supporting the ``write`` method.
     :raises: **YaraError**: If an error occurred while saving the file.